-Traditionally, large zero offsets and directional errors in pyranometers meant that the pyrheliometer measurement was more accurate than the pyranometer measurement.
-This meant that separate measurements of direct and diffuse radiation provided the most accurate measurement of global radiation.
-Modern pyranometers, such as models SR25 and SR30, with low zero offsets and near-perfect directional responses, render this argument invalid.
-However, separate measurements of direct, diffuse and global radiation are still the norm in high-accuracy installation such as in the Baseline Surface Radiation Network (BSRN).
-Measuring all three components allow to check for internal consistency by comparing the global radiation to the 'back-calculated' global radiation from direct and diffuse.
+Traditionally, large zero offsets and directional errors in pyranometers meant that the measurement of global horizontal irradiance using combined pyrheliometer + diffuse radiation measurement was much more accurate than a measurement using a single pyranometer.
+However, in the past few years, pyranometers have become much more accurate.
+Modern pyranometers, such as models SR25 and SR30, have very low zero offsets and near-perfect directional responses.
+However, a separate measurement of direct and diffuse radiation instead of only global radiation is still the standard in high-accuracy installations such as in the Baseline Surface Radiation Network (BSRN).
+In particular when adding a separate pyranometer for and independent measurement of global horizontal, and measuring all three components allows users to check for internal consistency by comparing the global radiation to the 'back-calculated' global radiation from direct and diffuse radiation.